cathiele/rpngo/USER_GUIDE.md

 list of variables is briefly described here.
 Many of these are covered in more detail in upcoming sections:

+- `.echo` If `true` on PicoCalc, then printed output will also be sent to the serial port (readable by a computer).
 - `.f1`, `.f2`, `.f3`...
 These define macros that will be executed
   when the corresponding function key is pressed
 - `.init` The startup script defines this by-convention to